HaoranLv/nlp_transformer/docs/source/task_summary.rst

 .. code-block::

     >>> print(summarizer(ARTICLE, max_length=130, min_length=30, do_sample=False))
-    [{'summary_text': ' Liana Barrientos, 39, is charged with two counts of "offering a false instrument for filing in the first degree" In total, she has been married 10 times, with nine of her marriages occurring between 1999 and 2002 .
-At one time, she was married to eight men at once, prosecutors say .'}]
+    [{'summary_text': 'Liana Barrientos, 39, is charged with two counts of "offering a false instrument for filing in the first degree" In total, she has been married 10 times, with nine of her marriages occurring between 1999 and 2002.
+She is believed to still be married to four men.'}]

 Here is an example of doing summarization using a model and a tokenizer.
 The process is the following: